RoboCupatHomeSim/interactive-cleanup-unity/README.md

 Please start the ROS side application beforehand.

 ### Execute On Unity Editor
+1. Click [SIGVerse]-[Set Default GameView Size].
-1. Double click "Assets/Competition/InteractiveCleanup/InteractiveCleanup(.unity)" in Project window.
+2. Double click "Assets/Competition/InteractiveCleanup/InteractiveCleanup(.unity)" in Project window.
-2. Click the Play button at the top of the Unity editor.
+3. Click the Play button at the top of the Unity editor.

 ### Execute the Executable file
 1. Copy the "SIGVerseConfig" folder and the "TTS" folder into the "Build" folder.